tijmenvangulik/Ergometerspace/TeamRowing.md

 From the room drop down in the menu select "New private room” Fill in your user name , room name, password. choose “as observer” in the “join room as “ field

-Do not logout , when no one is loged in into the room the room is deleted
+Do not logout , when no one is logged in into the room the room is deleted

 from menu you can start the "teams & room users" dialog.
 You can see here if all the teams are complete.